IOxCyber/Linux-octo/Linux Fundamental/Protocols-Comparision/Service-vs-Systemctl.md

      - Stop a service: `sudo systemctl stop apache2`
      - Restart a service: `sudo systemctl restart apache2`
      - Check the status of a service: `sudo systemctl status apache2`
+     - Command to List All Services: `systemctl list-units --type=service --all`
+     - Command to List Only Active Services: `systemctl list-units --type=service`
+     - Command to List All Service Files: `systemctl list-unit-files --type=service`

 3. **Key Differences**:
    - **Syntax**: The syntax for using `service` and `systemctl` commands differs. `service` typically uses `service <service-name> <action>`, while `systemctl` uses `systemctl <action> <service-name>`.